Hamiltonian stochastic Lie systems and applications: Introduction

-By the stochastic Lie theorem, every stochastic Lie theorem admitting $\ell$ independent random variables is related to a family of $\mathbb{R}^\ell$ vector fields.
-All of them can be understood as linear combinations of elements of a Vessiot--Guldberg Lie algebra of vector fields.
-We study stochastic Lie systems admitting a Vessiot--Guldberg Lie algebra of Hamiltonian vector fields relative to some compatible differential geometric structure: the {\it Hamiltonian stochastic Lie systems}.
-In particular, we focus on Hamiltonian stochastic Lie systems relative to symplectic structures.
+By the stochastic Lie theorem, every stochastic Lie system admitting $\ell$ independent random variables is related to a family of $\ell$ vector fields (if time is considered as a special `deterministic' random variable) parametrised by random variables.
+All of them can be understood as linear combinations of elements of a finite-dimensional Lie algebra of vector fields (a so-called Vessiot--Guldberg Lie algebra) with coefficients depending on the random variables.
+More particularly, we study stochastic Lie systems admitting a Vessiot--Guldberg Lie algebra of Hamiltonian vector fields relative to some compatible differential geometric structure: the {\it Hamiltonian stochastic Lie systems}.
+In particular, we mainly focus on Hamiltonian stochastic Lie systems relative to symplectic forms, although our theory is easily generalisable to other geometric structures and stochastic Lie systems.
 In this context, the coalgebra method is extended to Hamiltonian stochastic Lie systems to derive superposition rules.
 This provides an extension to the stochastic realm of the theory of Hamiltonian Lie systems and their generalisations \cite{LS21}.

-Our results are illustrated with many new examples.
-In particular, we study several stochastic new and known {\it SIS systems} \cite{CCM19,CCM21,EFSZ22,NM19,Ot21,WCDG18}.
+Our results are illustrated with many new examples of stochastic Lie systems.
+In particular, we study SIS models \cite{GGHMP11}.
 SIS models are epidemiological models that assume that individuals do not acquire immunity after infection.
-They concern two variables/compartments: $S$ representing susceptible individuals and $I$ representing infected individuals in a large population of size $N$ where a single disease is spreading.
-Similarly, SIS models can also describe the spreading of gossips over the internet and other similar effects.
-In the SIS model, the most important variable is the instantaneous density of infected individuals, $\rho = \rho(\tau)$, which depends on the time parameter $\tau$ and ranges between 0 and 1.
-The density of infected individuals decreases at a rate of $\gamma\rho$, where $\gamma$ is the recovery rate.
-The rate of new infections is proportional to $\alpha\rho(1-\rho)$, where $\alpha$ represents the transmission rate or intensity of contagion.
-These two processes are described by the following compartmental equation:
+They concern two variables/compartments: $S$, representing susceptible individuals, and $I$, representing infected individuals in a large population of size $N$ where a single disease is spreading.
+SIS systems are usually treated in the literature in a deterministic manner \cite{EFSZ20}.
+This can be used to describe some of their features, but not all, as some are purely stochastic in nature.
+Our models can also be used to study stochastic models arising in Lotka--Volterra systems, Palomba--Goodwin models \cite{Pal_39}, stochastic oscillators \cite{HH11,Ha19}, etc. In fact, stochastic Lie systems in general, and Hamiltonian stochastic Lie systems in particular, seem to have a wide range of potential applications.